 Most players express a devotion to the sport that keeps them involved in spite of the risk of serious injury.
 Big Red explains, "I don't know anybody out here who doesn't just absolutely love it."

-Follow the links on the next page for lots more information about roller skating and roller derby.
+Follow the links below for lots more information about roller skating and roller derby.

 - Franklin, Garth.
 "Paramount Joins the 'Roller Derby.'"
 Dark Horizons, September 22, 2005. http://www.darkhorizons.com/news05/050922b.php